EvaSeidlmayer/orcid-for-wikidata/README.md

 | Q60042671 | 0000-0001-9494-179X | 'Georgios' | 'Dimitriadis' | 'University of California Santa Cruz' | '8787' | 'RINGGOLD' | '2017' | nan | nan | nan | nan |

+### 5. Combining information on publications in Wikidata and authors

+Take the file we produced in step 2. containig all the publications listed in wikidata indicated by an existing Q-Nr.
+For every article-Q-Nr we request the public Wikidata-API if there is already an author indicated.